Kristina01111000/Drws_site/README.md

 - Can google analytics work for patreon pages, add it if it does work

-- make sure he understands how to get to google analytics
 - make chats for the origins part 1 chat page
 - also fix the chat page for lesson 6, write a leading question
 -